 Complete risk assessments of SG tube degradation require consideration of several types of core damage accident sequences:

 Sequences initiated by spontaneous rupture of a tube.
-The sequences that result in core damage involve combinations of equipment failures and human .
-Most of the core damage sequences also result in containment bypass.
+These sequences that result in core damage involve multiple combinations of equipment failures and human errors.
+Most of the core damage sequences may also result in containment bypass, which is a LERF contributor.

 Sequences initiated by steam-side depressurization of a SG, which causes one or more degraded tubes to rupture.
-These sequences result in core damage by similar combinations of equipment failures and human .
-Containment is usually bypassed by the combination of tube rupture and steam-side depressurization.
+These sequences result in core damage by similar combinations of equipment failures and human error.
+Containment is usually bypassed by the combination of tube rupture and a steam-side depressurization outside of containment.

-Some core damage sequences created by initiating events and equipment failures that have the SG tubes.
+Some core damage sequences are created by initiating events and equipment failures that have no relationship to the SG tubes.
 The core damage sequences of concern are characterized by relatively high reactor coolant system pressure and dry SGs at the time that fuel cladding oxidation occurs in the reactor core.
 These conditions subject the SG tubes to temperatures well above design values.
 At these abnormal temperatures, the tube material is weaker, and tube ruptures may occur if the tube strength has been degraded during normal operation.
 The effect of tube degradation on these sequences is an increase in the probability that containment bypass will occur for accidents already included in the base core damage frequency.
-They do not the core damage frequency, but they may the large early release frequency.
+These sequences are referred to as consequential steam generator tube ruptures (C-SGTR).
+They do not contribute to the core damage frequency, but they may contribute to the large early release frequency.

 Sequences caused by failure of the reactor protection system to stop the nuclear chain reaction when feedwater is lost.
-These sequences are called loss of feedwater anticipated transients without scram (LOFW-ATWS) events. can produce reactor coolant system pressures that are high enough to cause other failures that lead to core damage.
+These sequences are called loss of feedwater anticipated transients without scram (LOFW-ATWS) events.
+Failure of the reactor protection system can produce reactor coolant system pressures that are high enough to cause other failures that lead to core damage.
 If the tubes are degraded, the high pressure may also rupture some tubes as well, creating a containment bypass.

-PRAs include only the first of thesequences, those initiated by spontaneous tube rupture events during normal operation.
-In the mid-1980s, NUREG-0844 the pressure-induced ruptures in the second and fourth types of sequences, and NUREG-1150 the high-temperature-induced ruptures in the third class of sequences.
-In the mid-1990s, NUREG-1570 collected all these sequences in one place and evaluated them for a specific level of degradation.
+Historically, the first PRAs included only the first of the four sequences listed above, those initiated by spontaneous tube rupture events during normal operation.
+In the mid-1980s, NUREG-0844 (ML082400710) considered the pressure-induced ruptures in the second and fourth types of sequences, and NUREG-1150 (ML010140729), published in 1990, considered the high-temperature-induced ruptures in the third class of sequences.
+In the mid-1990s, NUREG-1570 (ML070570094) collected all these sequences in one place and evaluated them for a specific level of degradation.

+In 2018, NUREG-2195 (ML16134A029) summarized consequential SG tube rupture (C-SGTR) analyses of replacement SGs with thermally treated Alloy 600 and Alloy 690 tubes.
+The report documented a method for a quantitative risk assessment of a temperature-induced C-SGTR during a severe accident (i.e., after the onset of core damage, which is referred to as a Type-I C-SGTR), and a pressure-induced C-SGTR during a design basis accident (DBA) event (i.e., before the onset of core damage, which is referred to as a Type-II C-SGTR).
+The study estimated the probability of containment bypass because of C-SGTR and assessed the fraction of containment bypass events that constituted LERF.
+It developed simplified LERF calculation methods and applied them to both Westinghouse and Combustion Engineering (CE) designed pressurized water reactor plants.
+In addition, the report used the generic stylized models to address C-SGTR related to DBA issues.